- Maintaining Permanent Resident Status

-> If you are qualified for the Visa Waiver Program, you may be required to wait for 4-6 weeks after completing the I-407 form before registering for Electronic System for Travel Authorization (ESTA) authorization via the ESTA Application website.
 When you travel to the United States, you should take a copy of the processed I-407 form with you to the airport.
 Although the port of entry inspector will see electronically that you have abandoned your status, the processed I-407 form is mainly for the airlines.
 If you do not have a copy of the processed I-407 form and your passport shows that you have previously been admitted as a ‘LPR’ (Lawful permanent resident) or “ARC” (Alien Resident Card), the airlines may not allow you to board the aircraft.

-> Abandoning your Permanent Resident Card/green card and status does not affect your ability to apply to immigrate to the United States in the future.
+Abandoning your Permanent Resident Card/green card and status does not affect your ability to apply to immigrate to the United States in the future.
 However, you will have to follow a new USCIS petition and visa application process.

 IMPORTANT: Parental consent is required for those filing a Form I-407 on behalf of their minor child.